-[x] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended: Ju ıly 31, 2018 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 000)-55321 I-MineralsInc c.
-I-MINERALS INC (Exact name of registrant as specified British Columbia, Canada 20-4644299 (State or other jurisdiction of incorporation or organization) (I. R.S.
-Employer Identification No.) Suite 880, 580 Hornby Street, Vancouver, (Address of principal executive office (877) 303-6573 Registrant's telephone number, inclu ding area code Not applicable (Former name or former address if change ed since last report) Indicate by check mark whether the registrant (1) has filed all reports securities Exchange Act of 1934 during the preceding 12 months (or for sto file such reports), and (2) has been subject to such filing requirements such shorter period that the registrant was required Indicate by check mark whether the registrant has submitted electronic every Interactive Data File required to be submitted and posted pursuar chapter) during the preceding 12 months (or for such shorter period that t files).
-Yes [X] No [] nt to Rule 405 of Regulation S-T (§232.405 of this • • If an emerging growth company, indicate by check mark if the registra period for complying with any new or revised financial accounting star Exchange Act. []
+[x] QUARTERLY REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period e ended: January 31, 2019 [] TRANSITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fr rom to Commission file nu ımber: 000-55321 I-Miner ralsine alsiiic.
+I-MINER (Exact name of registrant a British Columbia, Canada 20-4644299 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) Suite 880, 580 Hornby Street, Va (Address of principal exe (877) 30 Registrant's telephone nur Not app (Former name or former address Indicate by check mark whether the registrant (1) has filed a Securities Exchange Act of 1934 during the preceding 12 mon to file such reports), and (2) has been subject to such filing red ths (or for such shorter period that the registrant was required Indicate by check mark whether the registrant has submitted every Interactive Data File required to be submitted and post chapter) during the preceding 12 months (or for such shorter p files).
+Yes [X] No [] ed pursuant to Rule 405 of Regulation S-T (§232.405 of this Non-accelerated filer [] elerated filer, an accelerated filer, a non-accelerated filer, a Accelerated filer [] Smaller reporting company [X] Emerging growth company [X] If an emerging growth company, indicate by check mark if the period for complying with any new or revised financial accompany. []